Prasannaeda/DevSecOps-prob/README.md

-This is the complete CI/CD implementation using the crud operations
+This is the complete CI/CD implementation using the crud operations.